TrossenRobotics/interbotix_xslocobots_docs/_sources/ros1_packages/locobot_descriptions.rst

 Overview
 ========

-This package contains the URDFs and meshes for the robots in the Interbotix X-Series Locobot Family.
+This package contains the URDFs and meshes for the robots in the Interbotix X-Series LoCoBot Family.
 The STL files for each robot are located in a unique folder inside the `meshes directory`_.
 Also in the 'meshes' directory is the `interbotix_black.png`_ picture.
 The appearance and texture of the robots come from this picture.
 Next, the URDFs for the robot are located in the `urdf